Baltimore Clippers: History

 When the Baltimore Blades did not return for a second season, Reardon led the drive to resurrect the Clippers.
 On August 15, 1975, the AHL granted a provisional franchise to revive the Baltimore Clippers for the 1975–76 AHL season, as long as a lease could be secured at the Baltimore Civic Center.
 The Clippers were readmitted to league on August 26, 1975, when team ownership posted a $50,000 performance bond with league, and 1,700 season tickets had been sold.
 Baltimore affiliated with the Washington Capitals in the NHL, and the New England Whalers in the WHA for one season.
 Fred Speck returned to the Clippers, and led the team with 75 points scored.
 Don Grierson was fourth in goals scored in the league with 37, and Speck was third with 52 assists.
 Despite their efforts, the Clippers placed fourth in the south division, and last overall in the league.

 On August 12, 1976, team owners announced that the Clippers were transferring to the Southern Hockey League, due to the higher costs of operating in the AHL, compared to being geographically closer to teams in the SHL and saving money on travel.
-The team had lost $250,000 in the previous season, and were also unsuccessful in negotiating an NHL affiliation to help with costs.
+The team had lost $250,000 in the previous season, and were unable to negotiate an NHL affiliation to help with costs.
 Reardon was relieved of his general manager duties, and reassigned to other business management, then later released as a cost saving measure.
 Larry Wilson was named the new coach and general manager on August 31.
 The Clippers affiliated with the Edmonton Oilers in the WHA for the 1976–77 Southern Hockey League season.
 On January 18, 1977, Wilson was appointed interim head coach of Detroit Red Wings, and Baltimore named Don Grierson a player-coach-general manager.
 The Southern Hockey League soon ceased operations when four of its teams folded due to financial reasons, and the final game was played on January 31, 1977.
 At that time, Grierson led the team, and tied for the league lead in goals with 30, led the league with 45 assists, and 75 points.
 Baltimore had accumulated the fourth most points during the season, when the league stopped play.
 In January 1978, the team's remaining possessions were auctioned off to pay outstanding debt claims.